Migacz85/data-visualisation/README.md

 ### As a visitor I want to have:

+- On Variability page
     - Radio-box buttons to select interesting date scope so I can see price from that dates.
     - Radio-box buttons that after check will refresh charts so I can see immediately effect after click.
     - Progress bar that will inform me when data will be loaded so I will know when data is still loading.
     - Progress bar that will disappear when the data will be loaded so I can focus on charts.
     - Progress bar that will show % of loaded data so I will know how many data left to load.
     - Chart that will show price from selected period so I can see how price was changing.
     - Chart that will show variability in price from selected period so I can see where variability was the highest.
     - Colored bars on yellow when variability in price is higher than average so I can see that better.
     - Statistical information that will show: maximal change in price, minimal change in price, average variability in price and dates that was selected so I can quick scan data.

+- On Bitcoin analyse page
+    - Monthly price chart to see the price for selected dates so I know how price was changing
+    - Volume price chart to see volume range so I can see how volume was changing.
+    - Volume price chart to to have handlebars so I can select interesting dates.
+    - Monthly bubble chart to see witch months was performing the best so I can expect that this months are the best to invest.
+    - Monthly bubble chart to have option to select given months so I can analyse only this month.
+    - Days of week chart to see and select days so I can see how this days was performing
+    - Days by fluctuation so I can see daily histogram price change and filter by selecting most interesting range.
+    - Days by Loose/Gain so I can see how many days was gaining and losing in selected period so I can filter by gain and lose days.
+    - Loading Gif to inform me that data is loading on the page so I dont see not rendered site.
+    - Loading Gif to inform me that data is loading on the page so I have more professional feel.

+### As a developer I want to have:

+- When working with project.
+As a developer I want to have:
+    - auto refreshing the website, when I'm making changes so I save time and see results immediately.
+    - auto refreshing the jasmine testing result page, when I'm making changes to spec files so I save time and see results immediately.
+    - preview of the website I build in the same time on the phone, when I am making changes on UX development so I have real UX testing on the mobile.
+    - auto compiling sass to build folder, when I'm making changes to sass files so I can see immediately changes in to project and save time.
+    - auto compressing photos and moving them to build/img folder, when I am putting an image to folder /source/img so I can save time and keep site small in size.
+    - auto generating html version of README.md so I while I'm writing documentation I can see that all tags are rendering how they should without sending it on github.

+- When working with javascript.
+As a developer I want to:
+    - concatenate all .js files from PageVariability to build/js/variability.js while I'm writing javascript code in source/js/PageVariability so I have ability to split js code in to multiple files and organize my code better.
+    - concatenate all .js files from PageMarket to build/js/market.js while I'm writing javascript code in source/js/PageMarket so I have ability to split js code in to multiple files and organize my code better.
+    - compile with babel on js files that are moved to /build/js when I'm making changes to javascript files so browsers have better support for code I develop.
+    - minify js files, while I'm making changes to js files so files are loading faster in browser.
+    - add sourcemaps, while I'm making changes to javascript code so I can see how on minified javascript files website is rendering in browser and if errors occur browser will link to source files.
+(So I can work on source files and see build result in the browser)
+    - use eslint, while I'm writing javascript code so I can develop clean code other coders understand

 ## Features

 The data used to power charts in this project is delivered by: https://www.quandl.com/

 ### Existing Features

+On variability page (d3 library)
 - Progress bar - Showing user how much data is left to load from external source so he knows that hee need to wait
 - Current price chart  - Showing user a current price on a chart so he knows how price was changing.
 - Current variability chart - Showing user a variablity in price for given days.
 - Period range -  Allows user to select a period range so he can see on chart period he is interested in

+On Bitcoin page Analyse: (d3, crossfilter, dc)
+- Days by Fluctuation(%)
+- Days by Gain/Loss
+- Monthly Price/Volume Chart
+- Monthly Index Average
+- Monthly Index Move
+- Monthly bubble chart
+- Day of Week

 ### Features Left to Implement

-- on page marketcap.html there can be implemented bunch of different graphs showing for example market capitalization of 10 biggest crypto-currencies.
+- Because site relies heaviely on data from quandl.com.
+It cannot work without the connection to the internet.
+Page should inform the user:

+    - When data is not loaded.
+    - When there is lost in internet connectivity.

 ## Technologies Used

+- <a href="https://nodejs.org/ "> Npm</a>

+In order to use this project as a developer you need to have npm install.

 - <a href="https://gulpjs.com/ "> Gulp</a>